 Prioritize new content built on SEO

-With keywords and other SEO basics in mind, consistently publish new content and keep your website active.
+With keywords and other SEO basics in mind, consistently and keep your website active.
 If you continue providing blog posts, articles, and videos with valuable information, traffic to your website will grow.

 You can also go back into content that’s already been published and optimize it for search to boost any rankings it has.
 Editing blog posts for better readability, adding trendy keywords or phrases, and updating outdated information or links are great ways to add more value.